USSF-ORBIT/ussf-portal/docs/adr/0009-platform-auth-architecture.md

 When a user assigned to the `USSF_PORTAL_SUPPORT` group logs into either platform for the first time, they will automatically receive whatever platform-specific role has the minimum set of permissions.
 For example, if the analytics platform has the roles `admin, write, read`, a new user would automatically be assigned the `read` role.
 If they need elevated permissions (such as `write`), a user from the `USSF_PORTAL_ADMIN` group will need to manually add them to that role.

-Futhermore, users who aren't in either group (for example, those who have a valid CAC and may still use the Portal application) will be denied access to both CMS and analytics platforms.
+Futhermore, users who aren't in either group (for example, those who have a valid CAC and may still be a regular user of the Portal application) can be denied access to both CMS and analytics platforms outright.

 ### Positive Consequences